Unity Prep Charter Middle School

 Students begin their mornings with mindfulness training, a period of silence in classrooms with their daily advisory group or in larger groups in the gymnasium.
 Yoga and interactive games help students alleviate stress and manage emotions according to the website.

-Discipline is strongly emphasized, and students are expected to be silent during class transitions.
-Classrooms were uniformly focused and orderly.
-One history teacher exhorted students to be tall, proud and silent.
+Discipline is strict, however.
+Students are expected to be silent during class transitions.
+A teacher checks uniforms at the entrance to the school.
+The suspension rate is far above the statewide average.
 Beauregard sees the disciplinary code as a form of empowerment, noting that it helps kids succeed as scholars and citizens.